future-proof-iot/RIOT-rs/doc/add_board_support.md

 # How to add a board

-This assumes the board is already supported by RIOT (C).
+This assumes the board is already supported by RIOT(-c).
-Currently, each board needs special support in RIOT-rs, as not RIOT's bringup and linking is uses, but Rust stuff.
+Currently, each board needs special support in RIOT-rs, as not RIOT(-c)'s bringup and linking code is used, but RIOT-rs Rust code.

 ## nrf528xx based